randyrossi/vicii-kawari/README.md

 NOTE: The VGA and HDMI modes double the horizontal frequency from ~15.7khz to ~31.4khz and are not standard so they may not work on older monitors/TVs or capture cards.
 A native 15khz frequency RGB output may also possible for CRTs that support it.

 ## What chip models can this replace?
 It can replace the 6567/8562 (NTSC) models and the 6569/8565 (PAL-B) models.
-It behaves as a 6567R8 or 6569R9 (even when replacing a 8562 or 8565).
+NOTE: It behaves as a 6567R8 or 6569R9 (even when replacing a 8562 or 8565).
 The VDD pin is not connected, so there is no voltage compatibility issue between 'breadbin' and 'short' boards like with the real chips.

 Unlike the real chips, however, it can assume the functionality of either NTSC or PAL-B models with a simple configuration change followed by a machine reset.
 This means your C64 can be both an NTSC and PAL machine.
 PAL-N / PAL-M composite out is not supported.